You may already be familiar with the basics of customer relationship management or CRM software for your business.

 - Follow-ups that are algorithmic: The Cloze learning algorithm uses your past and current interactions to determine the contacts that matter to you the most.
 Then the app will send automated follow-ups centered around those people.

-- Organized syncing: Your social posts on Twitter, Facebook, and LinkedIn, as well as your Evernote usage, your documents, meetings, phone calls, and emails, are all synced to Cloze with no effort on your part.
+- Organized syncing: Your social posts on Twitter, Facebook, and LinkedIn, as well as your Evernote usage, documents, meetings, phone calls, and emails, are all synced to Cloze with no effort on your part.
 The app even organizes this data, saving you lots of time.

 The CRM software you use in your business dealings may come in handy for your personal life as well.
 Known as personal CRM, you can stay in better contact with your friends and family, remember events that may have otherwise slipped your mind, and manage your calendar for less stress.